Mahima1729/Chatbot-Google-Dialogflow/README.md

 # Chatbot-Google-Dialogflow
-A bot made using Google Dialogflow for iNeuron.ai (an EdTech startup) for course related queries and consultancies.
+A bot made using **Google Dialogflow** for **iNeuron.ai** (an EdTech startup) for course related queries and consultancies.

 ## Introduction

-A chatbot is an AI software application that mimics conversation with a human in natural languages through various platforms like messaging, websites, mobiles etc. The chatbot responds by identifying the intent of the conversation and then responding accordingly.Dialogflow is a natural language understanding platform that makes it easy to design and integrate a conversational user interface into your mobile app, web application, device, bot, interactive voice response system, and so on.
+A **chatbot** is an AI software application that mimics conversation with a human in natural languages through various platforms like messaging, websites, mobiles etc. The chatbot responds by identifying the intent of the conversation and then responding accordingly. **Dialogflow** is a natural language understanding platform that makes it easy to design and integrate a conversational user interface into your mobile app, web application, device, bot, interactive voice response system, and so on.

 ## The problem statement:

-To build a chatbot(names iNeuron) which can answer all the queries of a customer and whenever a customer does an enquiry, it automatically send the customer the course details.
-Also an email is sent to the support team to assist the customer futher with their queries.
+**To build a chatbot(named iNeuron) which can answer all the queries of a customer and whenever a customer does an enquiry, it automatically send the customer the course details.
+Also an email is sent to the support team to assist the customer futher with their queries.**

-It uses Python and Dialogflow framework to analyse the user's message, classify it into the a broader category and then reply with a suitable message or the required information.
-It is hosted using flask and is available on heroku at the link specified above.
+It uses **Python** and **Dialogflow** framework to analyse the user's message, classify it into the a broader category and then reply with a suitable message or the required information.
+It is hosted using **flask** and is available on **heroku** at the link specified above.

 ## Application Architecture: